seattle-javascript-401d25/15-BinaryTree/README.md

       * For example : `6,8,7,9,2,1,4,3,5`

  #### Testing
-* write at least two test assertions for each method of the Binary Tree Data Structure
+* write at least one test assertion for each method of the Binary Tree Data Structure
 * organize your tests into appropriate describe/test blocks for test output readability

 ## BONUS POINTS: Up to to 3 bonus points